Melukote: Kalyani or Pushkarani

 The temple infrastructure has a large pond called as Kalyani.
 The beauty of the steps leading to water and the mantapas built all around are such that it has been captured in many Indian films.
+One of the songs of Hindi Block-buster film Damini featuring Rishi Kapoor and Minakshi Sheshadri has been shot at here in Melukote Temple.

 Other important places

 There are other shrines of Ramanuja, images of Alvars and Yadugiriammanavaru etc., in the temple.

 On top of the hill is the impressive temple of Yoganarasimha.
 Krishnaraja Wodeyar III presented a gold crown to this upper shrine.
 There is a big pond there.
 Many more shrines and ponds are located in the town.

 Melukote has been a centre of learning.
 It has contributed many literary figures, such as Tirumalarya, Chikkupadhyaya, Alasingachar and Pu.
 Ti.
 Narasimhachar.

 Sri Vedavedantha Bodhini Sanskrit College is one of the oldest institutions here, established in 1854.
 An old library founded in 1935, contains large number of Sanskrit, Kannada, Tamil and Telugu books and manuscripts.
 In 1976, opening in 1978, a research institute, the Samskrita Academy was established, which incorporated the library.

 Yadugiri Yathiraja Mutt, Ahobila Matha and Parakala Matha of the Sri Vaishnava sect are located in the place.

 Melukote has been known for quality handlooms especially weaving dhoties, sarees, etc. An artisans training centre, a dairy unit and a residential school are established in the place.